-Coalessence is stewarded by four facilitators – Grace Llewellyn, Zan Akerson, Oblio Stroyman and Paul Deering.
-We take turns each week providing the music and holding the container for the dance.
+Coalessence is stewarded by four facilitators – Zan Akerson, Oblio Stroyman, Paul Deering, & Joanna Cashman.
+We take turns each week providing the music or hosting guest DJs and holding the container for the dance.
 In addition, we share a multitude of responsibilities for administrative duties, communications, and other behind-the-scenes work.
 We come from diverse backgrounds, united by our passion for dance, and a strong vision and commitment to grow the ecstatic dance community in Eugene.

 It is my calling to create opportunities for people to experientially know their own power and sense of connection by creating collective, ritualized, embodied experiences and the consistent and dependable containers that hold them.
 Coalessence has been a true gift in my life in terms of coming to know the gifts I have to offer and helping me step into some of my potential, as I have helped grow and steward this powerful community event beginning in 2009.
 As I deepen into my path I realize other related gifts that I want to develop and offer to community.
 It is my passion and a part of my life’s mission to free up and access my own abundant Shakti energy and through this develop a group movement practice dedicated to helping women come fully into their own creative/sexual power.
 In addition I am in the visioning stages of creating a community bath house in Eugene where people may come together to nurture themselves and experience connection to themselves, community, and Spirit in a beautiful, relaxing, body oriented temple-like setting.